 SIOP International Research and Collaboration (IRC) Small Grant

-For 2014, SIOP will provide $3,500 to fund the IRC small grant program.
-A subcommittee (of the Awards Committee) will review and administer the IRC Small Grant Award.
+SIOP provides $3,500 to fund the IRC small grant program.
+The International Affairs committee will review and administer the IRC Small Grant.
 Given the specific objective of fostering international cooperation, this subcommittee will include SIOP members from various international locations.

 General Procedures and Policies